simon-nystrom/simon-nystrom.github.io/posts/2020-11-05-NEXTJS-BLOG-SERIES-1.md

 ---
 date: "2020-11-05"
 series_title: "Creating a blog with React and Next.js"
-title: "Getting the basics set up"
+title: "Initializing a Next.js project"
-slug: "react-nextjs-blog"
+slug: "initialize-nextjs-project"
 part: 1
+last_part: "?"
-summary: "Initialize a Next.js project and get it up and running with some basic pages."
+summary: "Initialize a Next.js project and get it up and running with a basic page."
 categories: []
-published: false
+published: true
 tags: ["react", "javascript", "nextjs", "tutorial"]
 ---